 If You are Addicted To Alcohol, Why Should You Consider Alcohol Rehab?

-How does this dependence on alcohol develop?
+How does this alcohol dependence develop?

 Once you stop drinking for a short period of time, your brain will be able to reverse most of the damage done to the neurotransmitters and your brain cells.